 How to Set Yourself Apart When Applying to PT School

-There are a number of ways to promote yourself when you have a different degree than the average PT applicant.
-In my opinion, there are three key benefits to having a non-science degree when you’re applying to become a PT (or any health profession for that matter).
+In my opinion, there are three key benefits to having a non-science degree when applying to become a PT (or any health professional, for that matter).

-- You bring a unique perspective, new skills, and a different way of thinking to the field.
+- You bring a unique perspective and skill set to the field.

-- Ability to pursue things that generally interest you instead of completing a biology degree because “that’s what everyone else does”
+- You demonstrate an ability to pursue things that interest you, instead of completing a biology degree because “that’s what everyone else does.”

-- You give yourself options to pursue work outside of your field if you change your mind after completing a degree in Physical Therapy.
+- You’ll have options to pursue work outside of Physical Therapy if you happen to change your mind.